huanran-builds/urtc-2026-fouling-transfer/docs/materials_features.md

 This suggests that the Magpie block primarily encodes material composition, while material composition is often nearly constant within a source paper.
 Therefore, the Magpie descriptors may provide a model with a proxy for source-paper identity rather than independently generalizable mechanistic information.

 I predict that removing the 22 Magpie descriptors will improve cross-paper generalization.
 This is a testable hypothesis that can be evaluated by comparing model performance with and without the Magpie feature block under cross-paper validation.

+### Bouasla multi-material verification

+The Bouasla source paper provides an explicit example of within-paper material variation.
+Table 3 reports zone-of-inhibition and MIC results for ZnO-TOP nanoparticles, while Table 4 reports corresponding results for ZnS nanoparticles.
+Thus, the paper experimentally evaluates two distinct nanoparticle compositions.

+The corresponding dataset block contains 18 observations for this source paper and includes the two formulas ZnS and ZnO.
+The source tables confirm that these observations represent distinct materials, with ZnO-TOP being the material name used in the paper.
+This provides an independent check that the observed Magpie variation within this paper is associated with genuine material/compositional variation rather than an artifact of the reference grouping.